 Teachers who have instructed and inspired her include Shiraz (her first teacher, who shared her name), Mish Mish, Ibrahim Farrah, Aisha Ali, Nadia Hamdi, Horacio Cifuentes, Suhaila Salimpour, Hadia of Calgary, Robyn Friend, Leila Haddad, Aleili, Amel Tafsout, and many others.

-Melinda enjoys the challenge of performing dances that feature balancing, including the North African-inspired basket dance “Jabilia,” the sword dance which calls for a sword to be balanced across the head without any aids or padding, and balancing a pot on her head in Tunisian dances.
+Melinda enjoys the challenge of performing dances that feature balancing, including the North African-inspired basket dance “Jabilia,” the sword dance, and balancing a pot on her head in Tunisian dances.

 With expertise in communications, Melinda does most of the Ensemble’s public relations, writes the troupe’s flyers and show scripts, and manages the website.
-During the pandemic, she learned multi-track video editing and has been creating dance videos for the troupe, filmed individually with social distancing, then integrated into a single video performance.
-She is currently assembling 10-minute videos of excerpts from performances over the past 30 years for which the troupe has video, for the troupe’s History Project.
+During the pandemic, she learned multi-track video editing and created dance videos for the troupe, filmed individually with social distancing, then integrated into a single video performance.
+She assembled some 10-minute videos of excerpts from performances over the past 30 years for which the troupe has video, for the troupe’s History Project.
+Currently her skill is shooting video of performances in the dance studio and editing to submit to virtual dance shows.
+The troupe goes back on stage live whenever we get the opportunity.